Reserve Risk

 The HODL bank is the interesting part.
 It accumulates “conviction” from Coin Days Destroyed — the chain-level primitive that captures how many coin-days a spend extinguishes (a 1 BTC coin held for 100 days then spent destroys 100 BTC-days).
 Hauge weights each spend by the spot price at the time of the spend versus a reference price drawn from the running historical median, building up an integral of conviction shown by long-term holders sitting through depressed prices.

 The intuition.
 When old coins move at low prices, they add little to the HODL bank.
 When they sit through long stretches of pain, the bank grows.
 When they finally move at elevated prices, the bank only barely shrinks — the conviction-bank is a near-monotonic accumulator.
 Spot price divided by that accumulator is therefore a direct expression of “how much are we paying for this stack of conviction right now”.
+That monotonicity is exactly why the ratio’s ceiling compresses cycle over cycle, the effect documented below.

 | Reading | Regime | What it has meant |